luisten/evernote2dayone/README.md

 ![screenshot of Evernote app and DayOne app before and after migration](img/evernote_to_dayone.png)

-This script will migrate exported notes from Evernote into individual entries in DayOne.
+This script is forked update from [hollyxu's evernote2dayone repo](https://github.com/hollyxu/evernote2dayone).
+It will migrate exported notes from Evernote into individual entries in DayOne.

 ## Prerequisites